wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a target="_blank" href="https://hitrustalliance.net/understanding-leveraging-csf/">HITRUST Common Security Framework</a> includes, harmonizes, and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, EU GDPR, <a href="#NIST">NIST</a>, and PCI.

+It's a part of the 2009 ARRA (American Recovery and Reinvestment Act).

 Through a validated assessment performed by the <a href="#HITRUST">Health Information Trust Alliance (HITRUST)</a>, a leading security and privacy standards development and accreditation organization, Office 365 is certified to the objectives specified in the <a href="#NIST">NIST</a> <a href="#CSF">CSF</a>.